LIFE GOES ON: AN INTRODUCTION

 died in the workhouse Ely Workhouse

-1913: Henry died on the 21st October at The Workhouse, Ely, Cambridgeshire.
+1913: On 26th April, Henry's granddaughter Phyllis Alice Page, my grandmother, was born at Back Hill, Ely, to his son Arthur and wife Sophia.
+Did he ever get to hold her?
+On the 21st October, Henry died at The Workhouse, Ely, Cambridgeshire.
 The death was notified by the Workhouse matron the same day, and his age was given as 69 - in fact, he was 62.
 The cause of death was arterial sclerosis and synapse.
 His occupation is given as General Labourer of Back Hill.

 He was buried in Ely cemetery on 24th October, in plot F954.